Parents face different challenges when parenting their depressed children.

 - Do you set aside a part of your day to have some fun time with them?

 - Do you often sit with them and listen to the things they want to talk about?

-7. Talking More, Listening Less
+7. Talking More, But Listening Less

 Parents need to get it that a child going through depression doesn’t have the same mental capacity as other children.
-You can’t point out the downsides of being sad to your child and expect them to be happier there on.
+You can’t point out the downsides of being sad to your child and expect them to be happier thereon.

-While parents spend a lot of time lecturing their kids, when actually they should listen more.
+While parents spend a lot of time lecturing their kids when actually they should listen more.
 A person in depression needs someone to talk to, more than somebody talking at them.

-A depressed person can have a lot emotions caged inside.
+A depressed person can have a lot of emotions caged inside.
 Anxiety, distress, confusion, and other feelings already wear out their mental strength.
 Having somebody they can open up to is what they need at the moment.